 Table or Desk Lighting

 Lamps are one type of lighting you can buy just about everywhere.
 Even Target and Walmart have a large selection.

 These table lamps have more flare and add a bit more style than what you will find in the average retail store.
-Desk lamps and side table lamps add a ton of character, and they can easily move with you to your next home, so it can be worth spending a little more than you would at Target or Walmart.
+Desk lamps and side table lamps add a ton of character, and they can easily move with you to your new home, so it can be worth spending a little more than you would at Target or Walmart.

 - Stand Drum Table Lamp – This lamp also comes in a polished aluminum finish as well as a floor lamp size

 - Sullivan Table Lamp – Base colors come in red, black, green, white and grey.

-- Cedar Moss Table Lamp – Comes in brass and black.
+- Palo Alto Table Lamp – Comes in brass and black.

-- Studio Desk Lamp – Comes in black, white and yellow and also available in a floor lamp size.
+- Studio Desk Lamp – Comes in black, white, and yellow and is also available in a floor lamp size.

 - Crystal Cut Lamp – Comes in two sizes, this is the smaller one which would be perfect on a mantle or on a night stand.